92jks94/open-saas-postmarkr/template/app/blog/src/content/docs/blog/2025-06-12-mail-without-printer.md

 ---
-title: "The Ultimate Guide: How to Mail a Document When You Don’t Have a Printer"
+title: "The Ultimate Guide: How to Mail a Document When You Don't Have a Printer"
 date: 2025-06-12
+description: "Smart alternatives to printing, stamping, and waiting in line at the post office."
+authors: ["Postmarkr Team"]
 tags: ["no printer", "digital mail", "remote work", "virtual print room"]
-subtitle: "Smart alternatives to printing, stamping, and waiting in line at the post office."
-authors: ["Postmarkr Team"]
 ---

 ## Introduction